abhisheknaiidu/abhisheknaiidu/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [A-POP](https://github.com/abhisheknaiidu/A-POP)
+- 👨🏽‍💻 I’m currently working on [A-POP](https://github.com/abhisheknaiidu/A-POP);
-- 🌱 I’m currently learning GraphQL and C++
+- 🌱 I’m currently learning GraphQL and C++;
-- 👯 I’m looking to collaborate on [A-POP](https://github.com/abhisheknaiidu/A-POP) 🤝
+- 👯 I’m looking to collaborate on [A-POP](https://github.com/abhisheknaiidu/A-POP); 🤝
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭
-- 💬 Ask me about anything, I am happy to help!
+- 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: geekyabhi12@gmail.com || me@abhisheknaidu.tech
+- 📫 How to reach me: geekyabhi12@gmail.com || me@abhisheknaidu.tech ;

 **Languages and Tools:**